pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_1_datasources/3_google_cloud_storage.md

-## Google cloud storage datasource
+## Google Cloud Storage datasource

 Pydio cells enterprise is compatible with google cloud object storage, therefore you can have datasources that are connected to your google cloud storage buckets.